-Making this pasta e fagioli in the Instant Pot lets you get a delicious dinner on the table in a flash!
-Beef, beans, and pasta are simmered in a flavorful tomato broth, creating a hearty soup your family will love.
-If you don’t have an Instant Pot, you can follow the stove top directions.
+Making this Instant Pot pasta e fagioli combines beef or sausage, beans, and pasta in a flavorful tomato broth, creating a hearty soup your family will love.

 You know the kind of days…when Play-Doh crumbles litter the kitchen floor, when none of the littles took their naps (and they’re just SO delightful when they’re tired, right?), when somebody falls and busts their lip, and when unexpected hurdles keep coming your way.

 Those are the days when dinner needs to be something quick and easy.

 And around here, those days are pretty common.
 We would never eat if it weren’t for quick and easy meals.